Table of contents

 With the exceptions just mentioned, a low-fiber diet is not recommended for healthy people in the long term.
 The main reason for this is that our body deposits toxins (e.g. lead, mercury or excess cholesterol) in the digestive system to be excreted from there with the help of fiber.
 However, if we do not consume enough fiber, these toxins remain in the body and can lead to a variety of problems.
 This is one of the reasons why an insufficient intake of fiber is associated with an increased risk of Cancer of the digestive tract is associated with an increased risk of digestive tract cancer.

 In addition, a low-fiber diet is associated with constipation, digestive problems and a weakened immune system associated with this.
-A large number of diseases of civilization (e.g. obesity, heart attacks, strokes, type 2 diabetes) can be traced back to a lack of dietary fiber[17].
+A large number of diseases of civilization (e.g. obesity, heart attacks, strokes, type 2 diabetes) are also caused by a lack of dietary fiber.17

-Low-fibre diet: Be careful with the following low-fibre foods
+Low-fiber diet: Be careful with the following low-fiber foods

 Dietary fiber is naturally found mainly in plant-based foods.
 Therefore animal productsespecially fish, meat and eggs, are not sources of health-promoting dietary fiber.
 Dairy products contain minimal amounts of fiber, but are still classified as low in fiber.
 These products should therefore in smaller quantities and in combination with wholesome, plant-based foods. be consumed.